shadyba5/html-portfolio/README.md

 # html-portfolio
-building my own portfolio while learning web-dev
+building my portfolio while learning FullStack Web Development you can see my gradual improvement in web development with my mini-projects after every subject I have on display in my portfolio.